 Boxes are stacked on racking, and allocated a space when first brought into stores.
 Each box is given a unique Identification Number which allows us to trace the movement of the box from initial collection through to the box’s end of life.
 This information is kept in both hard copy format and on our computerised tracking program, allowing us to monitor the location of each box by storage area, aisle reference and storage bin location.

 All boxes are security banded when they enter the archive store and at no time will a box be opened unless at your written request.
 Full confidentiality is therefore maintained throughout.
 All staff are DBS checked and our facilities benefit from mechanical and electronic security systems.
+Any movement of a box for Digital or Retrieval purposes is recorded both electronically and manually, and applied to a work order, ensuring full traceability.

 There is no minimum number of boxes.

 Yes we do.
-We ask clients to advise us of a review date when the boxes first come into the archive store.
+We ask clients to advise us of a review date when the boxes first come into store.
 Every quarter we write to our clients who have boxes with a review date during that quarter to ask if they would like the boxes destroyed.
 They can either sign the form approving destruction (this has to be completed by an authorised signatory) or give a new review date.
 If the boxes are to be destroyed we then remove them from storage and send them to be confidentially shredded whereby it is then pulped and recycled into tissue paper.
 A certificate of destruction is issued.
-We will also collect directly from clients any paper they would like confidentially destroyed.
+We will also collect directly from clients any paper or IT equipment they would like confidentially destroyed.
 Please visit our Confidential destruction page for additional information.